YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-For a process that wishes to close YottaDB databases and no longer use YottaDB, the function wraps `ydb_exit()`_ so that any further calls to YottaDB result in a CALLINAFTEREXIT` error.
+For a process that wishes to close YottaDB databases and no longer use YottaDB, the function wraps `ydb_exit()`_ so that any further calls to YottaDB return a CALLINAFTEREXIT` error.

 Typical processes will not need to call :code:`Exit()` because normal process termination closes databases cleanly.
 However, a